-As it is unlikely that a weekend at a luxury hotel for the whole team has an insignificant value, then this offer should
+As it is unlikely that a weekend at a luxury hotel for the

 This loan must not be accepted by the audit senior due to the preferential terms.

 However, if the terms of the loan are amended so that the then the provision of the loan is acceptable.